 A number of fixed- and retractable-undercarriage A-17 models were developed for sale to overseas customers, and because they were produced after the Northrop facility became the El Segundo Division of Douglas, they also were known as Douglas 8As.

 Douglas built 352 A-17/8As.
-In addition to the U.S. Army Air Forces, they flew for air forces around the world.
+In addition to the U.S. Army Air Corps, they flew for air forces around the world.